 When the records prepared by a physician are flawed, your health is at risk.
-Before a doctor can reach a diagnosis, he must first think of the diagnosis in the context of your symptoms and history.
+Before an MD can reach a diagnosis, he must first think of the diagnosis in the context of your symptoms and history.
 That is difficult, perhaps impossible, if the chart mis-quotes the patient, or contains medical opinion that is not cogent or competent.

 A clinic has this similarity to a courtroom: The recording of evidence must be impartial.
 A physician (like a judge) must faithfully log the tangible evidence in front of him, and never defy the facts by ignoring them; never substitute any facet with his own wishful notions.
 But this does happen in a courtroom, frequently, a hallmark of the high stakes of trials.
 It does happen in a clinic consulting room, frequently, a hallmark of the white-coat culture behind closed doors.